Friends of Hob Moor was set up in October 1999 and we now have over 150 members.

 The group has produced a colour leaflet about Hob Moor which is distributed city-wide, featuring a tour round areas of particular interest (you can download a version here).

 In 2004, we produced a book, Hob Moor – Historic Stray and Local Nature Reserve, detailing the history and ecology of the moor, and sold all 1,000 copies.
-However, copies are still available in the Dringhouses, Acomb and Central libraries.
+However, there are nine copies in local libraries such as Dringhouses, Acomb and York Explore.

 Further information on Hob Moor and York’s other Local Nature Reserves is available on the website of City Of York Council: click here.